 - sweetener of choice (optional)

-- Pour hot water over the tea.
-The recommended water temperature for green tea is usually between 160-180º F (70-82º C).
+- Place your tea (teabags or loose tea leaves) in a mug or a teapot.
+Pour hot water over the tea – The recommended water temperature for green tea is usually between 160-180º F (70-82º C).
 Cover and let rest for 2-3 minutes.
 [In case of doubt, follow package instructions]

 - When the steep time is over, remove the tea (unless you are using powder tea; in that case, the tea remains there).

-I hope you found this post helpful to make green tea with milk at home.
+I hope this post answered your questions related to combining green tea with milk.

 At the end of the day, many things related to tea depend on personal taste, but if you would like to try adding some milk to your green tea, rest assured there is no reason against it: green tea milk won’t harm you, the drink won’t curdle and when prepared properly, it tastes good.